-The following are general expectations of all student employees
+The following are general expectations of all employees regardless of classification:

-- Uphold the university's policies and enhance its educational purpose and ministry. - · Protect university property. - Strive to be healthy in mind, body and spirit. - · Obey the law and practice good citizenship both on and off campus. - · Promote economy and prevent waste. - Abstain from the use of illegal drugs. - Abstain from the use of alcohol and tobacco on campus or any university properties.
+- Model a Christian lifestyle as outlined in the Word of God. - Uphold the university's policies and enhance its educational purpose and ministry. - Protect university property. - Strive to be healthy in mind, body and spirit. - Obey the law and practice good citizenship both on and off campus. - Promote economy and prevent waste. - Abstain from the use of illegal drugs. - Abstain from the use of alcohol and tobacco on campus or any university properties.